Pubs and Food Nearby:

-Carnedd Moel Siabod may be a solitary mountain, but it has 4 distinct walking, hiking and scrambling routes up.
+Carnedd Moel Siabod may be a solitary mountain, but it has a number of distinct walking, hiking and scrambling routes up.
 The usual tourist path from Capel Curig, Snowdonia, the wide grassy ridge of Moel Gid, The NE ridge from Pont Cyfyng and the Daear Ddu Scramble which can be walked from either Pont Cyfyng or Dolwyddelan.
 The walking highlights of Moel Siabod have to be the views across Snowdonia, especially towards Snowdon, as well as the scramble up Daear Ddu.
 Llyn y Foel is as perfectly situated a mountain tarn as you’ll find, and one that’s been on my wild camping to do list for far to long.

 What pubs are good for Moel Siabod?
 There’s plenty of options for the thirsty walker, with the Bryn Tyrch and Tyn-y-Coed in Capel being particular favourites.
 There’s also the Pen y Gwryd to consider if you descend on that side of the mountain and the cosy Gwydyr Hotel in Dolwyddelan.